choice-open/automation-docs/en/guide/expressions/arrays.md

 ---

-### removeDuplicates(key?: String)
+### removeDuplicates(...fieldNames: String)

 Removes duplicate elements from an array.
+Alias for `unique()`.
+For object arrays, you can specify one or more field names to check for equality.

 **Parameters**:
-- `key` (String, optional): For object arrays, specifies the field name to use for duplicate detection
+- `fieldNames` (String, variadic, optional): For object arrays, specifies the field name(s) to use for duplicate detection

 **Returns**: `Array`